OpenAMP/openamp-docs/demos/docker_images.rst

         * In a separate QEMU process, emulate the microblaze based PDU
     - The A53s (in main QEMU pane) will:
         * Run TrustedFirmware-A, and U-Boot
-        * U-boot will autoboot from TFTP (provided by by QEMU from the tftp directory)
+        * U-boot will autoboot from TFTP (provided by QEMU from the tftp directory)
         * Load and run the kernel, dtb, and cpio based initramfs
         * present a login prompt
     - The container shell pane will present a container prompt